kennytilton/hiringagent/README.md

 ```
 lein clean
-lein figwheel dev
+lein fig:build
 ```

-Figwheel will automatically push cljs changes to the browser.
+Figwheel will do some work, then should take you automatically to [http://localhost:9500](http://localhost:9500).

-Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).
+Figwheel will now push cljs changes to the browser.

 ## Production Build

 To compile clojurescript to javascript:

 ```
 lein clean
-lein cljsbuild once min
+lein fig:min
 ```